Interstitial Cystitis (cont.)

 What is the cause of interstitial cystitis?

-No one knows what causes PBS/IC, but doctors believe that it is a real physical problem and not a result, symptom, or sign of an emotional problem.
-Because the symptoms of PBS/IC are varied, most researchers believe that it represents a spectrum of disorders rather than one single disease.
+No one knows what causes IC/PBS, but doctors believe that it is a real physical problem and not a result, symptom, or sign of an emotional problem.
+Because the symptoms of IC/PBS are varied, most researchers believe that it represents a spectrum of disorders rather than one single disease.

-One area of research on the cause of PBS/IC has focused on the layer that coats the lining of the bladder called the glycocalyx, made up primarily of substances called mucins and glycosaminoglycans (GAGs).
-This layer normally protects the bladder wall from toxic effects of urine and its contents.
-Researchers have found that this protective layer of the bladder is "leaky" in about 70% of PBS/IC patients and have hypothesized that this may allow substances in urine to pass into the bladder wall where they might trigger PBS/IC, making these patients susceptible to chemicals in the urine, including those from foods or beverages.
+One area of research on the cause of IC/PBS has focused on the layer that coats the lining of the bladder called the glycocalyx, made up primarily of substances called mucins and glycosaminoglycans (GAGs).
+This layer normally protects the bladder wall from any toxic contents in urine.
+Researchers have found that this protective layer of the bladder is "leaky" in about 70% of IC/PBS patients and have hypothesized that this may allow substances in urine to pass into the bladder wall where they might trigger IC/PBS directly or by making these patients susceptible to other chemicals in the urine, including those from foods or beverages.

-Along with altered permeability of the bladder wall, researchers are also examining the possibility that PBS/IC results from decreased levels of protective substances in the bladder wall.
-Reduced levels of GAGs (discussed previously) or other protective proteins might also be responsible for the damage to the bladder wall seen in PBS/IC.
+Along with altered permeability of the bladder wall, researchers are also examining the possibility that IC/PBS results from decreased levels of protective substances in the bladder wall.
+Reduced levels of GAGs (discussed previously) or other protective proteins might also be responsible for the damage to the bladder wall seen in IC/PBS.

-Researchers have isolated a substance known as antiproliferative factor (APF) that appears to block the normal growth of cells that make up the lining of the bladder.
-APF has been identified almost exclusively in the urine of people suffering with PBS/IC.
-Research is under way to clarify the potential role of APF in the development of PBS/IC.
+Researchers have isolated a substance known as anti-proliferative factor (APF) that appears to block the normal growth of cells that make up the lining of the bladder.
+APF has been identified almost exclusively in the urine of people suffering with IC/PBS.
+Research is under way to clarify the potential role of APF in the development of IC/PBS.

-Increased activation of sensory nerves (neurologic hypersensitivity) in the bladder wall is also thought to contribute to the symptoms of PBS/IC.
-Cells known as mast cells, which play a role in the body's inflammatory response to injury, release chemicals that are believed to be capable of contributing to the symptoms of PBS/IC.
+Increased activation of sensory nerves (neurologic hypersensitivity) in the bladder wall is also thought to contribute to the symptoms of IC/PBS.
+In addition, cells known as mast cells within the bladder wall, which play a role in the body's inflammatory response to injury, release chemicals that are believed to contribute to the symptoms of IC/PBS.

-Other theories about the cause of PBS/IC are that it is a form of autoimmune disorder or that infection with an unidentified organism may be producing the damage to the bladder and the accompanying symptoms.
+Other theories about the cause of IC/PBS are that it is a form of autoimmune disorder (in which the body's own immune system attacks the body) or that infection with an unidentified organism may be producing the damage to the bladder and the accompanying symptoms.